 Rights Respecting School Award Level 2 (the highest level awarded) 2016

 The school’s engagement with parents and carers is outstanding

 Pupil care and well-being is judged as outstanding

-We have a Silver level School Games Mark
+We have a Gold level School Games Mark

 0-3 club for two sessions a week plus daily breakfast and Goldstar after school club